-Julia is built primarily for its speed and applications using it have experienced faster running times when compared with Python or R. It provides support in performing difficult tasks such as cloud computing and parallelism which are considered as fundamental to perform big data analytics.
+Julia is built primarily for its speed and applications using it have experienced faster running times when compared with Python or R. It provides support in performing difficult tasks such as cloud computing and parallelism which are considered fundamental to perform big data analytics.

-Julia can be installed on various platforms such as Windows, MacOs and Linux as well.
+Julia can be installed on various platforms such as Windows, macOS, and Linux as well.

-The following features make julia a popular programming language:
+The following features make Julia a popular programming language:

 ## mandelbrot set: complex arithmetic and comprehensions ## function myabs2(z) return real(z)*real(z) + imag(z)*imag(z) End function mandel(z) c=z maxiter = 88 for n = 1:maxiter if myabs2(z) > 4 return n-1 end z=z^2 + c end return maxiter end mandelperf() = [ mandel(complex(r,i)) for i=-1.:.1:1., r=-2.0:.1:0.5 ] @test sum(mandelperf()) == 14791 @timeit mandelperf() “userfunc_mandelbrot” “Calculation of mandelbrot set”

 Julia is specifically designed for the purpose of distributed computation and parallelism, using two primitives such as remote calls and remote references.
-Remote references is of two types: future and remote channel.

-Julia consists of robust type system that is dynamic in nature, it is a traditional runtime type inference but allows for optional type annotations.
+Julia consists of the robust type system that is dynamic in nature, it is a traditional runtime type inference but allows for optional type annotations.

 julia> (1+2)::AbstractFloat ERROR: TypeError: typeassert: expected AbstractFloat, got Int64 julia> (1+2)::Int 3

-From the beginning julia was designed for numerical and scientific computation.
+From the beginning, Julia was designed for numerical and scientific computation.
 It's not surprising that Julia has numerous features for such instances of use:

 Faster by default.
 JIT compilation and JIT type declarations imply it can frequently beat “pure”, Python.
 With the means of external libraries, optimizations with tools such as Cython, third party JIT compilers python can be made faster, but Julia was designed to be faster right out from the gate.

-A mathematical friendly syntax.
-The users of computing languages and environments such as Matlab, R, Mathematica, and Octave are the targeted audience for julia.
-Julia's syntax for mathematics operations looks similar to the way mathematics formulas are written outside the computing world, which makes it look easier for non programmers to pick up on.
+A mathematical-friendly syntax.
+The users of computing languages and environments such as Matlab, R, Mathematica, and Octave are the targeted audience for Julia.
+Julia's syntax for mathematics operations looks similar to the way mathematics formulas are written outside the computing world, which makes it look easier for non-programmers to pick up on.

 Automated memory management.
 Like Python, Julia doesn't load the user with the specifics of allocating and freeing memory, and it provides some measure of control over garbage collection.
-The idea is that if you change to Julia, you do not loses one of Python's common conveniences.
+The idea is that if you change to Julia, you do not lose one of Python's common conveniences.

-Still in infant stage.
-Julia is still in development stage with its current version running on v1.1.0.
+Still in the infant stage.
+Julia is still in the development stage with its current version running on v1.1.0.
 It is going to get more features added in the future as the developers are continuously trying to improve its performance.